sandervandevelde/ASA-Sql-Reference/src/03 Azure resources/azure CLI.md

 You see the current test job ASQL:

 ```
-Select * into eventhuboutput from iothubinput
+SELECT * INTO eventhuboutput FROM iothubinput
 ```

 Navigate to the Overview page.